n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 n8n provides several agents.
 The conversational agent is the default. n8n recommends using this for most use cases: it's the easiest to configure and will handle most scenarios.

-[TODO: wording to suggest other agents are more advanced]

 ## Conversational Agent

-## Conversational Agent parameters

 This agent is optimised for conversation allowing it to chat with the user.